CodeLinkIO/MoveAndWhap/README.md

 - Next, to make sure everything is running and to populate the world, we'll launch the AI script to see some activity on the MAW server and network.
 In a new terminal, type in this command:
   - `node ./examples/randomWalkerAI.mjs`
   - You should see a bunch of text notifying you of AI join positions and movements.
+- At this point, your local instance and backend is fully setup and you can start playing with it.
+Head to the [webapp README.md](/webapp/README.md) to launch the front end.
 ---
 <br>